How to Set Up a DBA in Alabama

 Ultimately, a DBA can often be a simple and effective way to brand your business in various scenarios.

-Cost to get a DBA set up
+Cost to set up a DBA

 In Alabama, the filing fee for setting up a trade name is a flat $30 – but that is not the only DBA cost that will be necessary.